MrWhiteC/NLU_Project2025/README.md

 - This repository consist of model training, evaluation ,and website deployment.
 Here are some explanation about each component:

 **1. Model Training**
-Model training could access through .ipynb which are:
+<br>Model training could access through .ipynb which are:
 - NLP_project_BERT.ipynb
 - NLP_project_CTI-BERT.ipynb
 - NLP_Project_QACG_bert_cti_model.ipynb